esxjs/esx/readme.md

 was the first known library to this authors knowledge to make the point that template strings are perfect for generating both virtual doms and server side rendering.
-What `hyperx` lacks, however, is a way to represent React components within it's template syntax.
+What `hyperx` lacks, however, is a way to represent React components within its template syntax.
 It is *only* for generating HTML nodes.

 ### HTM